hashgraph/hedera-json-rpc-relay/docs/design/eth-subscribe.md

 8. Add scheduled job function for looping through all saved filters and returns result to it's corresponding socket with the respective subscription id.
 9. Extend current rate limiter class to support websocket limitation.
 10. Add logic to delete subsciption upon connection break or request.
-11. Determine the reasonable default limits for: ip based limits, global limits.
+11. Determine the reasonable default limits for ip based limits and global limits.
 This should be done after the connection logic is implemented so that we can measure the average resources used by a single connection.

 #### Milestone 3 (use Mirror-Node GraphQL API)